-Many people have turned to newly constructed homes to get exactly what they want when buying a home.
-The demand for new construction homes has dramatically increased in recent years, becoming an easy alternative for home buyers who want a custom home without the stressful negotiation of a traditional or pre-built home purchase.
-And in some sellers markets, buying a new home can be a great alternative to ever decreasing inventory or buyer competition for pre-existing homes.
+Many people have turned to buying a new construction home to get exactly what they want.
+The demand for new construction homes has dramatically increased in recent years.
+And they’ve become an easy alternative for home buyers that want to buy a new home without the stressful negotiation of a traditional or pre-built home purchase.
+In some sellers markets, buying a newly constructed home can be a great alternative to ever decreasing inventory or buyer competition for pre-existing homes.

 Types of new construction homes

-Pre-designed homes – You can find any type of pre-designed home (i.e. a condo, townhouse, or traditional home).
+- Pre-designed homes – You can find any type of pre-designed home (i.e. a condo, townhouse, or traditional home).
 These homes are typically built as a part of a greater development, so all of the houses in the neighborhood will be similar.
-You will often have the option to customize the finishings in your home.
+You’ll often have the option to customize the finishings in your home.
 Some of this will be done when you move in.

-Custom homes – These homes are much more detail oriented.
+- Custom homes – These homes are much more detail oriented.
 Everything in the house, from floor-plan to furnishings, is designed with you in mind.
-This could help you have your dream home, but it will come with a price.
+This could help you have your dream home, but it will sometimes be very expensive.

 - Warranties – New construction homes often come with a warranty.
 While this isn’t required, most builders offer a one year mechanical warranty and a ten year structural warranty.
 The mechanical warranty is all-encompassing, covering things from a broken garage door remote to making sure appliances work.
 The structural warranty only covers the structural integrity of the house.